JPac45/Active-Directory-Deployment-within-Azure-VMs/README.md

 </p>

 <h1>Active Directory Deployment within Azure VMs</h1>
-This tutorial will demonstrate the functionality of Active Directory by creating a username and allowing the username access into the domain.<br />
+This tutorial will demonstrate the functionality of Active Directory by creating an Admin user and Organizational Units and allowing the user access into the domain.<br />

 <h2>Environments and Technologies Used</h2>